jopfre/bassface/README.md

 to do:
-get angle working on overlay rectangle http://auduno.github.io/headtrackr/examples/facetracking.html multiplayer with web sockets check mobile play/pause touch event duplication make video size responsive rewrite play and stop functions into a single playStop
+get angle working on overlay rectangle http://auduno.github.io/headtrackr/examples/facetracking.html

+multiplayer with web sockets

+make video size responsive - scaleVideo() breaks something currently

+rewrite play and stop functions into a single playStop

+make all errors display in the #status